Arqua in TOGAF-Aligned Enterprises

 - Run an Enterprise Bridge Workshop.

-- Select one high-consequence workflow.
+- Select one high-consequence workflow or delegated semantic platform.

 - Map the execution topology.